 If you connect Scheduling to any third-party integrations, such as Google Calendar or Stripe, it's your responsibility to determine if the integration is acceptable for your business, and/or modify your use, settings, security, or information to meet your HIPAA compliance practices and obligations.
 It's also your responsibility to enter any new contractual agreements necessary to meet your HIPAA compliance practices and obligations.
 You should do all of this prior to using the third-party service.

-Acuity and the Appointment Scheduling Block
+Acuity and the scheduling block

 Access your BAA

-- In the Home Menu, click Scheduling, then click Customize Appearance.
+- In the Home menu, click Scheduling, then click Customize Appearance.